TheByteAttic/AgonLight/README.md

   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Design">/Design</a> contains all design files, like schematics, EasyEDA source files and PCB layout.
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Manufacturing">/Manufacturing</a> contains the files necessary to have an Agon light™ board manufactured, such as the Gerber file, Bill of Materials and Pick and Place file.
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Photos">/Photos</a> contains photos of a properly assembled Agon light™ unit, so to provide detailed references for those attempting to build one themselves.
-  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Third%20party%20documentation">/Third party documentation</a> contains what the name suggests: useful datasheets, user manuals and guides of parts and software used in/with Agon light™.
+  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Third%20party%20documentation">/Third party documentation</a> contains what the name suggests: useful datasheets, user manuals, guides and application/technical notes of parts and software used in/with Agon light™.
 </UL>